-Everything You Need to Know About Disney’s Minnie Van Service NOW available at ALL Disney Resorts! #DisneySMMC #MinnieVans
+Everything You Need to Know About Disney’s Minnie Van Service NOW available at ALL Disney Resorts AND from MCO! #DisneySMMC #MinnieVans

 GREAT NEWS!!
 As of today, June 1st, Disney’s Minnie Van Service through the Lyft App is available at ALL Disney Resorts!
 This is great news for guests staying on property while visiting Walt Disney World!!